 There is a distinction between oude jenever (old gin) and jonge jenever (young gin).
-Basically, oude jenever is produced in a much older procedure (before 1900).
-Young jenever was developed during WW II, when the ingredients needed for jenever were in short supply.
+Oude jenever is produced in a much older procedure (before 1900).
+Jonge jenever was developed during WW II, when the ingredients needed for jenever were in short supply.
 Instead, molasses and sugar beet were used.
-The different procedure and ingredients give old jenever a softer and sweeter flavour.
-It’s more yellow of colour and often a higher percentage of alcohol.
+The different procedures and ingredients give old jenever a softer and sweeter flavour.
+It’s more yellow of color and often a higher percentage of alcohol.

 4. More Dutch gin: bessenjenever, lemon jenever…

-Apart from oude and jonge Jenever, there are different distillation processes and use of ingredients for gin.
+Apart from oude and jonge Jenever, there are different distillation processes and ingredients for gin.
 Korenwijn (grain wine) for example has matured in an oak cask for some years.

 Also berries and fruits can be added during the distilling process.
 Some became a hit and are now a brand of themselves.
 Examples are Bessenjenever (Sloe Gin), distilled from raspberries.
 Bessenjenever has sugar added and is very sweet, with less alcohol.
 Citroen (‘lemon) jenever, (also named ‘Citroentje‘, ‘a small lemon’) has lemon added.